 What is an Audit Trail?

-Companies must maintain a thorough and real-time audit trail (also called audit log) to track irregularities and find process failures when they occur.
+Companies must maintain a thorough and real-time audit trail (also called audit logs) to track irregularities and find process failures when they occur.
 An audit trail is a sequential record of the history, timestamps, and details of a financial transaction, work event, product development phase, or ledger entry.

 By creating a record of activities, audit trails can reduce fraud, material misstatements, and unauthorized use of assets.
 Audit trails improve internal controls for finance, information security, data security, computer systems, cybersecurity, and business processes, as described in the Sarbanes-Oxley Act (SOX) and the COSO framework.